-Additional benefits free of taxes.
-A corporation can deduct the total cost of the complementary benefits received by the employees, including the owners of the company.
+A corporation can deduct the total cost of the complimentary benefits received by the employees, including the owners of the company.

 But filing taxes as a corporation also has drawbacks.
 These are the most relevant:

-Double taxation.
-If you are the owner of a corporation you will have to submit two tax returns annually: one based on the company’s profits, and another based on your personal earnings.
+If you are the owner of a corporation, you will have to submit two tax returns annually: one based on the company’s profits, and another based on your personal earnings.

 Unlike a sole proprietor or an LLC, the losses of corporations cannot be deducted from the personal income of the owner.

-No personal tax credits.
-Sole proprietorships can claim tax credits, however, corporations are not eligible for this benefit.
+Sole proprietorships can claim tax credits.
+However, corporations are not eligible for this benefit.
 Every dollar that a corporation earns is taxed.

 Learn how to file taxes if your business is a corporation, an LLC or if you are a sole proprietor